burraco135/TCPCalculator/README.md

 # TCPCalculator
-A simple calculator made with TCP protocoll
+A simple calculator made with TCP protocol